aarjaay/aarjaay.github.io/index.md

 layout: page
 ---
-Hi, I am Rajat Jain.
+Hi, my name is Rajat.
+Sometimes I write, few of my Creatives could be found on this blog.

-My email addresses is [addresseerajat@gmail.com](mailto:addresseerajat@gmail.com).
-You can also reach out to me on [LinkedIn](https://www.linkedin.com/in/rajattjainn/).
+You can contact me on my email address: [rajatt.jainn@gmail.com](mailto:rajatt.jainn@gmail.com).